apache/www-site/content/dev/pmc.md

 ### How to add a PMC member  {#newpmc}

+The usual process for adding a member to a PMC is to:

-PMC members are usually elected by a vote of the PMC held on the project's private list, according to the [ASF voting rules](/foundation/voting).
+  * Elect the new member by having the PMC vote on the project's private list, according to the [ASF voting rules](/foundation/voting)

-If the PMC has become too small to get the usual 3 +1 votes, the PMC chair can submit a notice for a new PMC member to the Board, as described below, without having been able to run a successful vote due to lack of quorum.
+  * Follow the below process to finalize the nomination.

+In specific cases, however, such as low PMC participation preventing the number of required votes from being reached, or the PMC chair being unavailable for an extended period of time, PMC members can ask the Board to make the necessary changes to the PMC without a prior vote.
 In such a case, the Board would only be concerned if there is opposition within the PMC.

 #### Send the board a NOTICE of the vote to add someone